Washington Child Support Guidelines (2026 Updates)

 The SSR and Low-Income Safeguards

-Regardless of your share of the $14,000, the SSR of approximately $2,394 may apply if your net income is low.
+Regardless of your share of the $14,000, the SSR of $2,394 may apply if your net income is low.
 The court's priority is the child, but they must also ensure the payor can function within the $1,779 limit.

 Application in Columbia County Superior Court